 Admission follows Davenport University admission and progression policy as outlines in Undergraduate Catalog.
 Student in the College of Health Professions must maintain a 2.0 GPA to continue in a program of study towards a degree.

 All students in the Davenport University College of Health Professions are required to submit to criminal background check and drug screening at the time of declaring a major in the COHP.
 The results of the Testing , which shall remain confidential, shall be used by the COHP to approve or disapprove of a Student for enrollment or continued enrollment in the COHP, and/or eligibility for training programs, clinical or practicum.
 The Testing shall be completed by registering for the appropriate course and completing the entire testing process in the course.
 Each student is responsible for acknowledging and explaining positive Result(s) after completing the process.
 A student will be dismissed from the COHP if he or she refuses to consent to the Testing.
 The cost of the Testing is the part of the course fee and is the responsibility of the student.

 Associate Dean of Health Information Management (HIM)/Allied Health: TJ Hunt, PhD, RHIA, CHDA, CHTS-IM, FAHIMA

 HIM/Allied Department Chairperson, HIM BS and HIT AAS Program Director: Linda Sorensen, MPA, RHIA, CHPS

 Associate Department Chairperson, MS Program Director: Jeanne Freeman PhD, RHIA

 Teaching and Learning Coordinator: Stacie Kreinbrink, MBA, RHIA

-The HIM baccalaureate degree programs are accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The HIM baccalaureate degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) at the Davenport University main campus in Grand Rapids, MI.
 Contact information:

 233 N. Michigan Avenue Suite 2150